 Chickpeas are a great source of many vitamins and minerals, and a single cup can provide around 40% of your daily value of fiber, around 22 of your daily value of iron, not to mention they are a great source of protein, especially if you are living a vegan lifestyle.

-The chickpeas in this Coconut Chickpea Curry can also help manage your blood sugar levels.
+Chickpeas can also help manage your blood sugar levels.

 Since they have a low glycemic index, your body digests them slowly.
 This helps keep your blood sugar and insulin low, which is particularly beneficial for those with diabetes.

-Other Chickpea Recipes
+Other Easy Chickpea Recipes

 There are lots of yummy ways to enjoy chickpeas.
 Aside from my Coconut Chickpea Curry, here are a few more delicious ways to enjoy them: